EngageSoftware/Engage-Survey/README.md

 Engage: Survey
 ===============

-Engage: Survey is survey and form building tool for the [DNN Platform](http://www.dnnsoftware.com/).
+Engage: Survey is a survey and form building tool for the [DNN Platform](http://www.dnnsoftware.com/).

 Building & Packaging